 It doesn’t smash the windows or light anything on fire.
 It just takes the shine off everything.
 It dulls your edges.
 It makes okay feel fine.
 It feeds off ambiguity, comfort, and leadership that’s afraid to rock the boat.

 You don’t need a reorg to get mediocre.
-You just have to stop being intentional.
+You just have to start being intentional.

 Symptoms of the Ghost